-Potential remedial P1 1.1.1 &lt; 60 Status Demonstrated to be High Risk during MSC risk based scoring exercise, therefore empirical assessment required to demonstrate stock status.
-1.2.1 &lt; 60 Harvest Strategy Detail an overarching harvest strategy, including harvest control rule.
-This is likely to reflect existing measures, along with any additional measures deemed necessary.
-1.2.2 <60 HCR Develop, define and consult on appropriate harvest control rules, which reflect management targets (reference points).
-1.2.3 60-80 Info & Monitoring Collect and collate all relevant time series data.
-Ensure on-going data collection is at an appropriate spatial scale, tailored to needs of assessment with timely receipt and analysis.
-P2 2.2.1 60-80 Bycatch Outcome The pre-assessment scores are reduced by a potential bycatch and dredge-associated mortality of brown crab, some of which may be retained.
-This can be addressed either by demonstrating that brown crab and other mobile & non-mobile fauna is not a main retained species (>5% of catch) in the scallop fishery.
-2.2.2 60-80 Bycatch Management Develop steps to ensure that the scallop fishery does not impact brown crab stocks, or any other major (e.g., >5%) component of the catch.
-If brown crab is shown to not be a main retained bycatch (see above), then management is likely to score 80 without further steps.
-2.2.3 60-80 Bycatch Info Provide quantitative data on the interaction between bycatch species and the fishery.
-Detail how this data will be updated on a periodically appropriate timescale.
+P1 P2 P3 PI S Scores Potential re medial work < 60 Status Demonstrated to be High Risk during MSC risk based scoring exercise, therefore empirical assessment required to demonstrate stock status.
+1.1.2 >80 Reference points Although the pre-assessment scored this PI at >80, this was due to default scoring triggered by the use of the MSC risk based framework to determine scores.
+Where management undertakes empirical survey work, where possible this should include appropriate reference points.
+1.2.1 < 60 Harvest Strategy Detail an overarching harvest strategy, including harvest control rule.
+This is likely to reflect existing measures, along with any additional measures deemed necessary (notably inclusion of an HCR).
+1.2.2 < 60 HCR Develop, define and consult on appropriate harvest control rules, which reflect management targets (reference points).
+These should be implemented.
+1.2.3 < 60 Info & Monitoring Collect and collate all relevant time series data.
+Ensure on-going data collection appropriate to needs of assessment, at an appropriate spatial scale and passes to management.
+P2 2.1.1 60-80 Retained Outcome Main bycatch appears to be bass, and small quantities of salmonids and flatfish.
+This needs to be affirmed and the impact on the status of these species assessed.
+2.1.2 60-80 Retained Mgmt Depends on nature of retained species.
+If bass, then need to consider controlling fishing in bass nursery areas.
+Likewise possible seasonal restrictions to limit salmonid catch component.
+2.2.1 60-80 Bycatch outcome Detail catch profile for the gear in use - before sorting of catch.
+This will provide an estimate of the incidental bycatch and provides an empirical baseline for future management consideration - plus informs any possible assessment.
+For any "main" bycatch (i.e. >5%) demonstrate either that the resource is not depleted or that the fishery is not hindering recovery.
+Most species are unlikely to be depleted.
+2.2.2 60-80 Bycatch Mgmt Develop steps to ensure that the fishery does not hinder recovery of any depleted main elements of bycatch.
+2.2.3 60-80 Bycatch Info Local studies, as detailed above will lead to an improvement in information scores.
 2.3.1 60-80 ETP Outcome A fishery wishing to proceed with MSC certification should identify which are the ETP species which potentially interact with the fishery.
 The status of each should be reviewed in the context of information on the fishery impact.
 Consider indirect impacts.
-2.3.2 60-80 ETP Management Develop strategy to manage fishery's impact on ETP species.
+2.3.2 60-80 ETP Mgmt Develop strategy to manage fishery's impact on ETP species e.g., codes of conduct for protected bird bycatch.
 Review the ETP species with possible interactions, define if and where management action is required.
 Link to fleet operations, ensuring that appropriate action is being taken and the efficacy of management is reviewed.
-2.4.1 &lt; 60 Habitat Outcome Scallop dredge fisheries have the potential to cause significant benthic impact.
-Whether this is serious or irreversible, as per the MSC definition depends on the wider efforts of management and requires good empirical evidence to support justification.
-2.2.2 60-80 Habitat Management Dredge fisheries have a greater need to demonstrate that potential habitat impacts are fully understood and where necessary mitigated by management and the actions of the fleet.
-This is particularly the case where a fishery wishes to pursue MSC certification.
-2.4.3 60-80 Habitat Info A fishery wishing to proceed with MSC certification should provide fleet specific information on spatial and temporal interactions between fishing gear and habitats (in particular vulnerable habitats in amber areas).
-Management should also have some information on spatial patterns of the fishery and their change over time (which may provide indications in changes in stock patterns). iVMS will be an important potential tool.
+2.3.3 60-80 ETP Info Local studies, as detailed above will lead to an improvement in information scores.
+2.4.3 60-80 Habitat Info A fishery wishing to proceed with MSC certification should provide fleet specific information on spatial and temporal interactions between fishing gear and habitats (in particular vulnerable habitats).
+Management should also have some information on spatial patterns of the fishery and their change over time (which may provide indications in changes in stock patterns).